 • Wind infant regularly when he/she stops sucking and at the end of the feed.

 Peri-Anal Excoriation Due To Loose Stools/Diarrhoea

 • Change infants' nappy with every feed.
-Use appropriate barrier creams, it may be necessary to expose the buttocks to air to dry.
+Discuss the use of appropriate barrier creams with medical staff, and it may be necessary to expose the buttocks to air to dry.

 Parent Education